repoze/repoze.who/README.txt

 configuration file ::

     [filter:who]
-    use = egg:repoze.who#who
+    use = egg:repoze.who#config
     config_file = %(here)s/who.ini
+    log_file = stdout
+    log_level = debug

-Below is an example of a configuration file that might be used to configure the ``repoze.who`` middleware.
+Below is an example of a configuration file (what ``config_file`` might point at above ) that might be used to configure the ``repoze.who`` middleware.
 A set of plugins are defined, and they are referred to by following non-plugin sections.

 In the below configuration, five plugins are defined.
 The form, and basicauth plugins are nominated to act as challenger plugins.
 The